ServerRackServal/batch-encode-.mkv-files-h265-slow/README.md

-Batch Encode .mkv Files to h265 Script Read Me
+Batch Encode .mkv Files to h265 Script README

 **Prerequisites**
 - Your OS should be Linux.
 I do not use Windows or MacOS and cannot guarantee success in these environments.